profsmith89/ctps/_sources/chap01.md

 If you haven't selected an IDE and followed the directions on the book's website for getting started with that IDE, please do that now.
 No matter which IDE you choose, bookmark its "getting started" webpage in your browser, since we will refer to it several times in this chapter.
 ```

+## Our first pseudocode

-**Our first pseudocode.** We are now ready to do some computational thinking and sketch out our thoughts in an IDE.
+We are now ready to do some computational thinking and sketch out our thoughts in an IDE.
 If we want our computer to read *The Cat in the Hat* to us, what is the first action it should take?
 Think about the first action that you would take if you were to read this book to another person.
 Now write that down in the editor window.

 You probably wrote something like the following, where the initial `1` is just the line number displayed by the IDE's editor: